Aglavniy/projects/README.md

 Before I started learning python, I created ads for company at social media (VK,Facebook, IG) and at Google Ads, also  at Yandex direct.

-* At the end of 23 years, my team and I took the second place hackaton GlowByte
+* At the end of 2023, my team and I took second place at the GlowByte hackathon.
+[GlowByte hackathon](https://t.me/APoluesov)
 *